nafvil/finpro_bapro/README.md

 topic : SDG 13 Climate Action

-concept: a carbon emission calculator that a
+concept: a carbon emission calculator that calculates the total amount of carbon emmissions in a given area that also calculates how much impact it has on the environment